tomstewart89/StateSpaceControl/WhatIsStateSpaceControl.md

 # References

-This has been a pretty casal introduction to a quite a complex topic so if you're still not feeling comfortable with the concepts at play in state space control, have a look at the following resources:
+This has been a pretty casual introduction to a quite a complex topic so if you're still not feeling comfortable with the concepts involved in state space control, have a look at the following resources:

 * [Feedback Control of Dynamic Systems](https://www.amazon.com/Feedback-Control-Dynamic-Systems-7th/dp/0133496597)  - the textbook I used to learn about State Space Control
 * [Feedback Systems: An Introduction for Scientists and Engineers](http://www.cds.caltech.edu/~murray/FBSwiki) - a textbook written by the authors of the python control library used in this notebook!